bjoluc/semantic-release-config-poetry/readme.md

 * If you are not using GitHub Actions, configure a release job in your CI like this:
   * Install Python, Poetry, and Node.js
-  * Run `npm install -g semantic-release @bjoluc/semantic-release-config-poetry`
+  * Run `npm install semantic-release @bjoluc/semantic-release-config-poetry`
-  * Run `semantic-release --extends @bjoluc/semantic-release-config-poetry`
+  * Run `npx semantic-release --extends @bjoluc/semantic-release-config-poetry`

 ## Configuration